GregVes/remindme/README.md

 <img src="./ios_screenshot.jpg" height="800" />

-## WIP

-I am currently working on having a Node app that checks db in an fix interval of time to get matching reminders and send them to != chats.
-So basically when sending reminders to the bot at the moment, it won't remind yet (messages are only stored in db)

 ## Stack stuff

 The Golang server and the Postgresql database are running in containers on my Debian server and a Drone instance is used for CI/CD